Directly to the content

 8. Hallmark of Aging: Stem cell depletion

-Stem cells and their potential have been known in medicine for some time.
-They are already being used successfully to treat some diseases, such as leukemia.
-In this article, we will also show you that there are different types of stem cells.
-It seems that as we age, stem cells are no longer able to work as effectively.
-As before, this is why stem cell depletion has been included as one of the hallmarks of aging.
-We'll show you the background, explain what stem cell niches are, and why "stem cell tourism" exists.
+In medicine, stem cells and their potential have been known for some time.
+They are already being successfully used in some diseases, such as leukemia.
+However, in this article, we will also show you that there are different types of stem cells.
+With age, it seems that stem cells can no longer work as effectively as they used to, which is why stem cell exhaustion has been recognized as one of the Hallmarks of Aging.
+We will show you the background, explain what stem cell niches are, and why there is "stem cell tourism".

 Abbildung einer Stammzelle